Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ### How can I farm (multiple) inactive players?

 To select multiple player characters for farming, use the `character-to-farm` setting name multiple times.
-Here is an example of a complete app-settings string with multiple `character-to-farm`:
+Here is an example of a complete bot-settings string with multiple `character-to-farm`:

 ```text
 number-of-farm-cycles = 36